google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 script's contents change, which in turn triggers the [service worker update flow](/web/fundamentals/primers/service-workers/lifecycle#updates).

-Starting with Chrome 78, each time a update check is performed for a top-level service worker file, checks will be made at the same time to determine whether or not the contents of any imported scripts have changed.
+Starting with Chrome 78, each time an update check is performed for a top-level service worker file, checks will be made at the same time to determine whether or not the contents of any imported scripts have changed.
 Depending on the `Cache-Control` headers used, these imported script checks might be fulfilled by